InspBarn/lmeca2300/project/README.md

 	./project

+The simulation will be displayed and computation times will be printed in the CLI.
+For stopping the simulation, simply press on ESC.

 ## Change simulation parameters

-To make the simulation do what you want, you may open the project/src/main.c file where we set the parameters of the simulation :
+To make the simulation do what you want, you may open the project/src/main.c file where you may give the amount of discretization points N you want.
+Since we face a 2d-problem, we work on a N x N points grid.

+## Versions

+There are two possible versions.
+Although they are working the same way, openGL is much more efficient for plot rendering.
+Nevertheless, we came accross several problems and it is working only for N=256.
+No suitable reasons has been found for.
+The simpler version is using the siplified BOV library which itself depends on openGL.
+It is much less faster yet it is working.